Shares of Aetna trimmed losses Friday, pending news that the company was raising its divided and authorizing a share repurchase.

 Shares of cosmetics manufacturer Nu Skin Enterprises fell Friday after reporting disappointing sales and current quarter guidance.

 The tax plan that promises the biggest cuts in corporate taxes without straining the budget looks increasingly unlikely to become law.

-The "Futures Now" team discusses the move in crude oil, and where they see the commodity heading from here.
+The "Futures Now" team discusses the "stubborn" move in oil, and where the commodity may head from here.

 Some of the names on the move ahead of the open.

 Viktor Nossek, director of research at WisdomTree, explains his view that European equities provide a suitable hedge to long-dated fixed income investments.

 Lloyds Private Bank CIO Markus Stadlmann explains why Marine Le Pen is the reason why the French election is the “number one geopolitical event of 2017”.